A white paper by Theresa Lynn Sidebotham, Esq. about how to protect your religious organization from the risk of lawsuits.

 As if discovery were not complicated enough, now electronic discovery includes text messages.
 This post presents some current legal rulings and the dangers they flag if a firm incorrectly handles text messages.

 Being sued can be the “worst nightmare” situation for a business.
 This post discusses practical ways to respond to threats of a lawsuit.

 Nonprofits often wonder whether their charitable status offers any protection if they get sued, or if funds that were donated for charitable purposes will just get wiped out by the lawsuit.
 Some protections such as the doctrine of charitable immunity apply, but these are limited.

 Learn more about the intersection of the Colorado Civil Rules of Procedure and the Colorado Construction Defect Action Reform Act in this post on Curry v.
 Zag Built LLC.

-The Colorado Supreme Court recently handed down two opinions on physician-patient privilege.
-Learn more about how this latest guidance may impact your litigation practice.
+A multi-chapter resource about how the Colorado Supreme Court recently handed down two opinions on physician-patient privilege, and how this latest guidance may impact your litigation practice.